Priyadharsini2429/react-boilerplate/README.md

   - compiles JSX and latest javascript using Babel
   - bundles JS and CSS files
   - migrates the built app to the dist folder
-  - runs a dev webserver
+  - runs a dev webserver and hot reloading
-  - opens your browser at the dev URL
-  - reloads the browser upon save

 ## To get started: